Combination with guided bone regeneration

 Aim / Approach

 During flap reflection, the scar tissue was dissected and part of it removed.
 After this step, a Geistlich Bio-Gide® membrane was placed to isolate the fibrotic tissue present in the superior part of the sinus.
 Then the sinus membrane was elevated in the medial region of the sinus.
 The sinus cavity was filled with Geistlich Bio-Oss® which was also used to regenerate the ridge deficiency.
-Geistlich Bio-Gide® was stabilized buccally with bone tacks and packed in the palate.
+Geistlich Bio-Gide® was stabilised buccally with bone tacks and packed in the palate.

 Conclusion